Anatomy Trains Structural Integration (ATSI)

 The ATSI process has 12 separate and progressive sessions.
 To begin these sessions, your practitioner will complete an extensive medical and lifestyle history and help you set realistic goals for the process.
 As well, she will observe and assess your body standing in gravity and your gait with walking.
 Some tests may be done to clarify some patterns you exhibit.

-She may take before and after pictures of your body posture for records and will examine your postural pattern with you in front of a mirror.
+She may take before and after pictures of your body posture for records and will examine your postural pattern with you.
 A review of your structure is completed at the beginning of every session to observe changes and to plan the treatment for that session.
-Together, we will also discuss what is happening for you in between your treatments.
+We will also discuss what is happening for you in between your treatments.

 After the structural assessment, you and the therapist will collaboratively work together on the treatment table, in standing position, and upright on a bench to achieve the desired goals.
 You will be asked to slowly and gently move through some of the techniques, thus freeing old restrictions and encouraging the tissues back to a freer place called for by your body’s inherent design.
 We will be opening up tissue that has been locked for a long time; often in areas that have never been addressed before.
 We will be looking for a sensational release which is completely in your control.
 The releases of emotional and biomechanical restrictions are necessary to achieve change.
 You and your practitioner can work out how deep or how gentle you want the progression to be.

 The 12 series is the most thorough, strategic soft tissue treatment you will experience.
 The sessions progress through the body: the first four sessions are more superficial and addresses your range of motion.
-Together we will free the tissues on the front, back, and sides of the body and freeing the shoulders and arms from any binding to the trunk.
+Together we will free the tissues for flexion, extension, lateral side bending, and rotations.
 After addressing the outer sleeve, your body will be ready to receive the next 4 sessions.

-The middle four sessions addresses the central stabilization muscles closer to the spine.
+The middle four sessions addresses the central stabilization muscles closer to the skeleton.
 The “core” tissue has the most significance to the position of your skeleton and posture.

-The last four sessions integrate and balance “core” and “sleeve” into your habitual movement (and address specific problems you bring to the table), leaving you with a lasting and progressive change that will echo throughout the rest of your life.
+The last four sessions integrate and balance the “core” and “sleeve”, leaving you with a lasting and progressive change that will echo throughout your life.

 You are ready for the 12 series if you: